pair_style eff/cut command

 These pair styles can only be used via the pair keyword of the run_style respa command.
 They do not support the inner, middle, outer keywords.

 These pair styles will only be enabled if LAMMPS is built with the USER-EFF package.
 It will only be enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

-These pair styles require that particles store electron attributes such as radius, radial velocity, and radital force, as defined by the atom_style.
+These pair styles require that particles store electron attributes such as radius, radial velocity, and radial force, as defined by the atom_style.
 The electron atom style does all of this.

-Thes pair styles require you to use the communicate vel yes option so that velocites are stored by ghost atoms.
+Thes pair styles require you to use the comm_modify vel yes command so that velocities are stored by ghost atoms.

 If not specified, limit_eradius = 0 and pressure_with_evirials = 0.